-Provision of care to the underserved populations by National Health Service Corps alumni dentists.
+Provision of Care to the Underserved Populations by National Health Service Corps Alumni Dentists

 This study examined factors associated with dentists continuing to provide care to the underserved populations beyond their National Health Service Corps (NHSC) obligation period.

 Self-administered questionnaires were mailed in 1998 to 404 dentists who had completed their service obligation between 1980 and 1997.
 The outcome variable was dentist self-report of continuing to work with the underserved population past NHSC obligation.

 Among 249 respondents (62% response rate), 46 percent of alumni dentists continued to work with an underserved population.
 Multivariate analyses found that being an African American (odds ratio [OR] = 3.2), higher final salary during the NHSC assignment (OR = 1.2), and higher altruistic motivation to work with the underserved populations prior to entering NHSC (OR = 1.1) were significantly associated with continued service to the underserved populations.